Is Staking on Numerai Profitable? What 1,200 Rounds Show

 What the data suggests:

 - Size your stake to your conviction.
-The 25% per-round burn cap means a streak of bad rounds can erode your stake quickly, and burned NMR is gone permanently.
+The 25% per-round burn cap means a streak of bad rounds can erode stake quickly, and burned NMR is gone permanently.

 - Time horizon matters.
 With a median round return near 0.05%, short-term results are mostly noise.
 Expected value only shows up over dozens of rounds.